wgetsnaps/ca-dmv-autonomous-vehicle-accidents/README.md

 1. Remove all instances of `?MOD=AJPERES`
 2. Replace the `/portal/wcm/connect/...` paths with `./pdfs/`
-3. Neuter the `<base>` tag which caused the browser to prepend the original `dma.ca.gov` domain to relative URLs.
+3. Neuter the `<base>` tag which caused the browser to prepend the original `dmv.ca.gov` domain to relative URLs.